|

 thier products: www.fritolay.com/our-snacks/lays.html

-and vegan (no animal products or by-products, such as milk
+and vegan (the store has a list of things that are gluten-free vegan, which means no animal products or by-products, such as milk

 or casein) www.traderjoes.com/labels_and_lists.html